NOA-ReACT/PollyXT-SCC-Pipelines/docs/convert-scc.rst

 - 17:31 to 17:41
 - 21:31 to 21:41

-During these time periods, the corresponding points in the output SCC file will be set to :code:`NaN`.
+During these time periods, the corresponding data points will not be copied to the output file.
 To disable the generation of calibration files (and :code:`NaN`), use the :code:`--no-calibration` option.